The Pupil Premium gives schools extra funding to raise the attainment of disadvantaged pupils.

 In order to improve progress and raise attainment of the Pupil Premium pupils the allocation of funding focused on the following areas:

-EAL support for Pupil Premium Pupils including training sessions for TA with responsibility for EAL pupils.
+Additional English acquisition sessions for Pupil Premium Pupils including training sessions for TA with responsibility for EAL pupils.

 Training sessions for the Learning Mentor to support the Pupil Premium pupils with social, emotional and mental health needs.